Nostalgia

-Nostalgia is a sentimentality for the past, typically for a period or place with happy personal associations.
-The word nostalgia is a learned formation of a Greek compound, consisting of νόστος (nóstos), meaning "homecoming", a Homeric word, and ἄλγος (álgos), meaning "sorrow" or "despair", and was coined by a 17th-century medical student to describe the anxieties displayed by Swiss mercenaries fighting away from home.
-Described as a medical condition—a form of melancholy—in the Early Modern period, it became an important trope in Romanticism.
+Nostalgia is sentimental longing for the past, typically for a period or place with happy personal associations.
+The word nostalgia is a neoclassical compound derived from Greek, consisting of νόστος (nóstos), a Homeric word meaning "homecoming", and ἄλγος (álgos), meaning "pain"; the word was coined by a 17th-century medical student to describe the anxieties displayed by Swiss mercenaries fighting away from home.
+Described as a medical condition—a form of melancholy—in the early modern period, it became an important trope in Romanticism.

-Nostalgia is associated with a longing for the past, its personalities, possibilities, and events, especially the "good ol' days" or a "warm childhood".
-There is a predisposition, caused by cognitive biases such as rosy retrospection, for people to view the past more favourably and future more negatively.
-When applied to one's beliefs about a society or institution, this is called declinism, which has been described as "a trick of the mind" and as "an emotional strategy, something comforting to snuggle up to when the present day seems intolerably bleak."
+Nostalgia is associated with a longing for the past, its personalities, possibilities, and events, especially the "good old days" or a "warm childhood".
+There is a predisposition, caused by cognitive biases such as rosy retrospection, for people to view the past more positively and the future more negatively.
+When applied to one's beliefs about a society or institution, this is called declinism, which has been described as "a trick of the mind" and as "an emotional strategy, something comforting to snuggle up to when the present day seems intolerably bleak".

 The scientific literature on nostalgia usually refers to nostalgia regarding one's personal life and has mainly studied the effects of nostalgia as induced during these studies.
-Emotion is a strong evoker of nostalgia due to the processing of these stimuli first passing through the amygdala, the emotional seat of the brain.
+Emotion is a strong provoker of nostalgia due to the processing of these stimuli first passing through the amygdala, the emotional seat of the brain.
 These recollections of one's past are usually important events, people one cares about, and places where one has spent time.
 Cultural phenomena such as music, movies, television shows, and video games, as well as natural phenomena such as weather and environment can also be strong triggers of nostalgia.

 Functions

 Nostalgia's definition has changed greatly over time.
-Consistent with its Greek word roots meaning "homecoming" and "pain," nostalgia was for centuries considered a potentially debilitating and sometimes fatal medical condition expressing extreme homesickness.
+Consistent with its Greek word roots meaning "homecoming" and "pain", nostalgia was for centuries considered a potentially debilitating and sometimes fatal medical condition characterized by expressing extreme homesickness.
 The modern view is that nostalgia is an independent, and even positive, emotion that many people experience often.
 Nostalgia has been found to have important psychological functions, such as to improve mood, increase social connectedness, enhance positive self-regard, and provide existential meaning.
+Nostalgia can lead individuals to perceive the past more favorably than the present, a phenomenon known as the 'nostalgia effect,' which is classified as a cognitive bias.
 Many nostalgic reflections serve more than one function, and overall seem to benefit those who experience them.
 Such benefits may lead to a chronic disposition or personality trait of "nostalgia proneness."
 Nostalgia has also been associated with learning and memory consolidation.